Government & Public Sector · Live

 Scoped pilot proposal

-Within ten working days, a written proposal covering: deployment model (SaaS today, or a scoped sovereign deployment into your own data centre), success criteria, the two or three regulations we will map first, and a fixed pilot fee.
+Within ten working days, a written proposal covering deployment model, success criteria, the frameworks we will map first, and a fixed pilot fee.

 Pilot and contract

-Typically 8–12 weeks.
+Typically 8 to 12 weeks.
 At the end of the pilot we deliver the first Evidence Pack.
 If the pilot is accepted, it converts into a signed annual contract under your procurement framework.

 Quarterly Evidence Pack delivery